 M. Daumas and M. Faber wrote in 1847 that they were the least mixed Kabyles.

 At Aggwaca, who were originally a part of the At Umalu, broke away to constitute a tribe independent from the turbulence that arose from the divergences between the clans.
 It is claimed that this split dates back to the time of the Hilali invasion.
 The name At Aggwaca came from At Uqasha who were precisely opposed to the Arabs that came, whom they fought without success.

 The principal zawiya that the Beni Raten attended was the Arus zawiya.
 Arus and Adeni were where memorization of the Quran was instructed.
-Interestingly, in Algeria, some zawiyas were not any more hospitable than normal villages.
-There were even ones known to be rather inhospitable.
+Interestingly, in Algeria, some zawiyas were known to be rather inhospitable.
 One of these includes, among the At Yiraten, the zawiya of Mestiga.
 It had a beautiful mosque and attracted people from afar.
 But if one approached the door of this majestic site, they’d be disappointed.
 The zawiya hardly accepted just anyone.
 Thus, in this region of Kabylia, if one wanted to speak of something deceitful– they’d compare it to the zawiya of Mestiga.

 The At Ennamani of the At Yiraten are marabouts who have retained their traditions.